Let's be Clear Jobs in Costa Rica for…

 - You must prove you have lived in Costa Rica for the accumulated time through the record of immigration entries and exits (this will be done by TSE as part of the process)

 - Birth certificate from home country, apostilled or legalized (Note: in most cases you can omit this requirement if it is in your immigration file)

 - Criminal record check from home country, Apostilled or legalized, issued within the last 3 months

 All naturalization applications are process by the Options and Naturalizations Department at the TSE (Supreme Elections Tribunal), not by Immigration.

 This is a question we get a lot, mainly from US and Canadian citizens who are not accustomed to the modern immigration world.
 We have answered this question in detail in the article Dual Citizenship in Costa Rica.

-The short answer for US, Canadian and many other citizens is no, you do not lose your citizenship simply by naturalizing as a citizen of Costa Rica.
-However, one thing to realize is that as a Costa Rican citizen, you will be treated as solely Costa Rican in the eyes of Costa Rican authorities.
+For US, Canadian, and many other citizens, the short answer is no, you do not lose your citizenship simply by becoming a Costa Rican citizen.
+One thing to keep in mind is that as a Costa Rican citizen, you will be treated exclusively as a Costa Rican by Costa Rican authorities.